lmmx/pydantic-function-models/README.md

 ### Library Usage

 Internally, each `ValidatedFunction` builds a Pydantic model representing the function’s signature.
-When you call `.model.parse_obj(...)` or `.build_values(...)`, it validates the provided arguments (whether positional or keyword-based) against the signature.
+When you call `.model.model_validate(...)` or `.build_values(...)`, it validates the provided arguments (whether positional or keyword-based) against the signature.

 ---